-The section following the mission and vision statements in our real estate investment business plan template is the SWOT analysis.
-A SWOT analysis helps identify a business’ strengths, weaknesses, opportunities, and threats.
-This tool helps real estate investors identify internal areas of improvement within their business through their strengths and weaknesses.
+A SWOT analysis section of your real estate investing business plan template helps identify a business’ strengths, weaknesses, opportunities, and threats.
+This tool enables real estate investors to identify internal areas of improvement within their business through their strengths and weaknesses.

 The opportunities and threats can assist with motivating a team to take actions that keep them ahead of an ever-changing real estate landscape.
 For a real estate business investor, the SWOT analysis is aimed at helping grow and protect investments over time.

-Specifically for real estate investing, strengths and weaknesses correlate with the investment properties’ success and touch on items that will help drive investment growth.
-In the SWOT example above, the strengths and weaknesses are a property’s location, condition, available amenities, and decreased vacancy.
+Specifically for real estate investing, strengths and weaknesses correlate with the investment properties’ success and touch on items that will drive investment growth.
+The strengths can be the property’s location, condition, available amenities, and decreased vacancy.
 All of these items contribute to the success of a property.

-The weaknesses can be small unit size, low rents, low cap rates, etc. These weaknesses indicate less money is being collected and a lower overall return on investment.
-The weaknesses are all factors that limit cash flow into the business and are internal factors that an investor has the ability to change.
-They can raise the rent or renovate the units to accommodate more tenants.
+On the contrary, the weaknesses include small unit sizes, excessive expenditures (finances to repair, upgrade, properties to acquire), low rents, and low cap rates.
+These weaknesses indicate less money is being collected and a lower overall return on investment (ROI).
+They are all factors that limit cash flow into the business and are internal factors that an investor can change.

 Opportunities and threats are external factors that can affect an investment business.
 You don’t have control over these items, but you can maneuver your business to take advantage of the opportunities or mitigate any long-term effects of external threats.
-Opportunities relating to investment properties can be receiving certification with a city as a preferred development or having excess equity (like in the SWOT example above).
+Opportunities relating to investment properties can be receiving certification with a city as a preferred development or having excess equity.

 However, threats to an investment property do not need to be particularly connected to the property itself.
 They can be factors that affect your overall business.
-For example, interest rates may be high, which cuts your profits if you’re obtaining a mortgage during that time frame.
+For example, interest rates may be high, which cuts your profits if you obtain a mortgage during that time frame.